Andrew Pierce 6pm - 9pm

-Ferrari Takes On Clegg Over Claim Food Prices Will Soar
+Ferrari Takes Clegg To Task Over Claim Food Prices Will Soar After Brexit

 Nick Ferrari has accused Nick Clegg of scaremongering after the former Deputy Prime Minister claimed the price of chocolate and cheese will soar if Britain leaves the EU.